Pao cai: History

-Common forms of pao cai

-Sichuan pao cai

-The Sichuan pao cai (Chinese: 四川泡菜), also known as Sichuan pickles, is a typical representative of Chinese fermented vegetables primarily produced and consumed in southwestern China and its making history can be traced back to Shang Dynasty.
-Sichuan pao cai has been playing a crucial role in Sichuan cuisine for over three thousand years.
-It is widely used as side dishes, appetizers, and condiments because of its crisp texture, special fragrance, and health benefits originating from its lactic acid fermentation.
-Sichuan pao cai is produced both domestically in locals' daily life and commercially in industry, and it is popular throughout China.

 Production

 The Sichuan pao cai is commonly made from fresh or salted vegetables like radish, carrot, and cowpea with anaerobic fermentation under ambient temperature based on the microbes present on the raw materials.
 The microbes are mainly lactic acid bacteria (LAB) which grows preferentially under the fermentation conditions.
 The raw materials are immersed in brine (a 6–8% salt concentration) seasoned by dressings like ginger, chili, Sichuan pepper, and garlic.
 Local people in Sichuan utilize aged pao cai brine for fermentation.
 If the aged brine is not spoilage or has no inappropriate odor, it is often reused for many years or even decades.
 The aged Sichuan pao cai brine can provide great amounts of lactic acid bacteria, which helps it to grow rapidly and become the dominant microorganisms.

 The production of homemade Sichuan pao cai utilizes specially designed jars.
 The top of the jar is surrounded by an eave-like circle notch and the lid is upside down like a bowl at the top of the jar.
 The notch is filled with water to seal the jar and create an anaerobic environment for lactic acid bacteria.
 The gas produced by microbes during the process of fermentation inside the jar can escape the jar through dissolving in the water.
 Many local families in Sichuan have pao cai jars at home.

 In industrial production, Sichuan pao cai is classified into three categories: fermented pickles, instant pickles, and other pickles.
 Fermented pickles are firstly soaked in salted water for fermentation and then add bittern or solution in it.
 The solid materials are less than 50% and will not separate from the liquid.
 Instant pickles will also be soaked in salted water in the first place.
 Then they are reshaped, desalted, dressed, packaged, and sterilized on the assembly line.
 The other pickles will choose many other materials like mushrooms, legumes, seaweed besides the traditional ingredients.